Case Management

 - Case continues or alternative path taken

-Approval requests expire after 4 hours (configurable).
-Expired approvals are automatically marked as expired and the case returns to IN_PROGRESS for re-evaluation.
+Approval requests expire according to the backend approval policy.
+Expired approvals are marked as expired, and the case should be moved back into an active investigation state for analyst re-evaluation.

 Case Metrics at a Glance